-In most cases, if you use a property for business purposes, you’ll have to pay business rates on it.
+If you use a property for business purposes then in most cases you’ll have to pay business rates on it.
 This includes shops, offices, pubs, warehouses and factories and so forth, but also holiday properties (that you rent out) and other rental properties.

 It’s also important to note that if you use a part of your home for business purposes, you may need to pay business rates on the portion of the house you use.
 This won’t apply if you simply use your bedroom as an office, or sell goods from home.
 But if part of your home is exclusively used for business, or if customers or staff spend time at the property, then business rates may be chargeable.
 To find out whether you need to pay, and how much, contact the Valuation Office Agency (VOA).